yassouali/fast.ai_notes/cutting_edge_DL/lecture14.md

 <p align="center"> <img src="../figures/pixel_shuffle.png" width="400"> </p>

-But the problem of artifact still presists, because from the begining each feature maps (of the r²) is initialized differently, so when we order them, in the r² pixels each one is comming from a different feature maps with a slightly different pixel values, so the same authors of the paper [Real-Time Single Image and Video Super-Resolution](https://arxiv.org/abs/1609.05158) found that the solution to this problem is to simply randomly intialize ont feature maps of the r² (more specifically the conv layer responsible of computing it), and copy the values for the other layers, this is detailed in: [checkerboard artifact free sub-pixel convolution](https://arxiv.org/abs/1707.02937).
+But the problem of artifact still presists, because from the beginning each feature maps (of the r²) is initialized differently, so when we order them, in the r² pixels each one is comming from a different feature maps with a slightly different pixel values, so the same authors of the paper [Real-Time Single Image and Video Super-Resolution](https://arxiv.org/abs/1609.05158) found that the solution to this problem is to simply randomly intialize ont feature maps of the r² (more specifically the conv layer responsible of computing it), and copy the values for the other layers, this is detailed in: [checkerboard artifact free sub-pixel convolution](https://arxiv.org/abs/1707.02937).

 So we now we can upsample our features to the desired scales with a series of x2 upsamling (log2(scaling) times), and then we call the function to initialise the conv layers with the correct weights to avoid any chechboard artifacts: